ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/metadata.md

 * `File` is mapped to <http://schema.org/MediaObject> which was chosen as a compromise as it has many of the properties that are needed to describe a generic file.
 Future versions of Schema.org or a research data extension may re-define `File`.
 * `Journal` is mapped to <http://schema.org/Periodical>.

-{% include callout.html type="warning" content="JSON-LD examples given on the [Schema.org] website might not be in _flattened_ form; any nested entities in _RO-Crate JSON-LD_ SHOULD be described as separate contextual entities in the flat `@graph` list. " %}
+{% include callout.html type="warning" content="JSON-LD examples given on the [Schema.org] website might not be in _flattened_ form, but _RO-Crate JSON-LD_ is flattened; any nested entities in _RO-Crate JSON-LD_ MUST be described as separate contextual entities in the flat `@graph` list. " %}

 To simplify processing and avoid confusion with string values, the _RO-Crate JSON-LD Context_ requires URIs and entity references to be given in the form `"author": {"@id": "http://example.com/alice"}`, even where [Schema.org] for some properties otherwise permit shorter forms like `"author": "http://example.com/alice"`.